idreessyed1/Template-Scan-Configurations/README.md

     - Enhanced UI interaction capabilities
     - Single-threaded scanning (max 1 item in progress)
     - Crawling and auditing run sequentially, not in parallel
-  - Best For: SPAs with session state dependencies where concurrent operations might interfere with each other
+  - Best For: SPAs that can only handle one active session at a time

   These configs represent a 2x3 matrix approach:
   - Multi-page apps: Progress from fastest (Comprehensive) → fastest authenticated (Authenticated) → careful session handling (Single Session)